Table of Contents

 This guide relies on the long-established medical definitions of pregnancy, contraception and abortion as adopted by the American College of Obstetricians & Gynecologists (ACOG) and embedded in federal policy.
 It also relies on the U.S. Surgeon General’s report, “Confronting Misinformation,” which advises journalists to respond to health disinformation by “giv[ing] readers a sense of where the scientific community stands and how strong the available evidence is for different views.”

-The resources throughout this guide provide additional information and perspective for journalists who cover topics related to pregnancy, contraception and IVF.
+The chart and videos below provide additional information and perspective for journalists who cover topics related to pregnancy, contraception and IVF.

 Facts: the pregnancy process